apache/datasketches-website/docs/FrequentItemsOverview.md

 0.75 * <i><mapSize</i>.
 The maximum capacity of (item, count) pairs of the sketch is <i>maxMapCap</i> = 0.75 * <i>maxMapSize</i>.
-Papers that describe the mathematical error properties of this type of algorithm often refer to sketch capacity with the symbol <i>k</i>.

 ### Updating the sketch with (item, count) pairs